aws-samples/serverless-patterns/apigw-http-api-lambda-bedrock-dynamodb-vector-search-cdk/README.md

 npx cdk destroy
 ```

-The custom resource deletes the vector index before CloudFormation deletes the DynamoDB table.
+CloudFormation deletes the DynamoDB table and its vector index.
+The application Lambda log group is also removed by the stack’s `DESTROY` removal policy.

 Confirm that no active stack with this name remains; the expected result is an empty array: